LABUAN BAJO AND DIVING WITH UBER SCUBA KOMODO

 We were there to see dragons and we definitely saw them.
 The guides walked us past five dragons hanging out, waiting for what I can only assume was some unsuspecting individual to walk past before they pounced and ate him.
 Their sleepy, lazy postures didn’t fool me though.
 We saw a large male, laying on a fallen tree, looking like he’d just eaten and only needed a snack.
 Maybe a small child or the leg of someone larger.

 The team at Uber Scuba were very professional and had safety as their primary focus throughout all of the diving.
 However, I never recommend doing anything adventurous without some kind of insurance that covers you on the off chance that something goes wrong.
 If you want to know my thoughts on travel insurance you can read about them here.
-Also, if you quote and book through the box below, you'll also help to keep my site running.
+You need to ensure you have adequate cover if you’re diving.

 Warung Mama was one of my favourite places to eat in Labuan Bajo.
 Local indonesian food in a small buffet style eatery.
 The food was tasty, cheap and you pay per helping, so you can always get enough.
 Meals cost me around 50K.